Dane DeHaan: Career

 DeHaan began his professional acting career as an understudy for Haley Joel Osment in the short-lived 2008 Broadway revival of American Buffalo.
 Also in 2008, he made his television debut, guest-appearing on an episode of Law & Order: Special Victims Unit.

-In 2010, DeHaan made his feature film debut in John Sayles' Amigo and played Jesse in the third season of HBO's In Treatment.
+In 2010, DeHaan made his feature film debut in John Sayles's Amigo and played Jesse in the third season of HBO's In Treatment.
 In 2011, he played Timbo in the fourth season of True Blood.
 In 2012, DeHaan starred in the sci-fi found footage film Chronicle, and as Cricket in Lawless.

 In 2013, he played Lucien Carr, a contemporary of Allen Ginsberg and Jack Kerouac, in Kill Your Darlings.
 It was a role for which he has received critical acclaim.
 In 2013, he starred as the main character "Trip" in Metallica's surrealist concert film Metallica: Through the Never.
 He was the cover star of Hero magazine issue 10 in October 2013, shot by Hedi Slimane.

 In 2014, Annie Leibovitz photographed DeHaan for Prada's men's clothing spring advertising campaign.
 That same year, he played Harry Osborn / Green Goblin in The Amazing Spider-Man 2 and Zach Orfman in Life After Beth.
 DeHaan played a fictional version of himself in the music video for Imagine Dragons' song "I Bet My Life".

 In 2015, DeHaan starred as James Dean in the drama Life, based on Dean's friendship with photographer Dennis Stock.
 In September 2015, DeHaan was the cover star of Another Man issue 20.
 In 2016, DeHaan played Roman in the independent drama film Two Lovers and a Bear and Lockhart in the 2016 horror film A Cure for Wellness.

 In 2017, DeHaan starred in Luc Besson's science fiction film Valerian and the City of a Thousand Planets based on the French comics series Valérian and Laureline.
 He also starred in the 17th-century romance Tulip Fever.

 In 2019, DeHaan starred as Billy the Kid in Vincent D'Onofrio's The Kid.

 From 2019 to 2020, DeHaan starred as Chris Lynwood in the Amazon Prime series ZeroZeroZero, alongside Andrea Riseborough and Gabriel Byrne.
 He starred in the Quibi mini-series The Stranger in 2020.

 In February 2022, DeHaan was cast as Kenneth Nichols in Christopher Nolan’s biographical film Oppenheimer (2023).